samiulshuvo/10_fold_transfer_learning/README.md

+# A Benchmark for Studying Ocular Toxoplasmosis
-# 10-fold cross-validation using transfer learning models for image classification
+## 10-fold cross-validation using transfer learning models for image classification

 This repository includes the code for a 10-fold cross-validation using transfer learning models for image classification.
 The following transfer learning models are used: